-12. Discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence

-13. Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes

-14. Advocate for political, social or economic policies and programs that will improve health in diverse populations

-15. Evaluate policies for their impact on public health and health equity
+- 12. Discuss the policy-making process, including the roles of ethics and evidence - 13.
+Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes - 14.
+Advocate for political, social, or economic policies and programs that will improve health in diverse populations - 15.
+Evaluate policies for their impact on public health and health equity